zdwvrp/CS-4320/lecture-labs/rw3-lab.md

 ### Steps in Lab
 1. Review Materials (15 Minutes)
     - Review the Role of the customer
-    - Read the description on the CHAOSS and Augur Projects
+    - Read the customer statement of need (description on the CHAOSS and Augur Projects)
-    - Read the customer statement of need
     - Read the description of your assigned role.
         - Customer
         - User 1